-Le Jardin Academy provides financial assistance to approximately 20% of its student base with an average award in excess of $5,000.
+Le Jardin Academy provides tuition assistance to approximately 20% of its student base with an average award in excess of $5,000.
 These awards generally range from 10% to 50% of total tuition expense and are offered from grades K-12.
-The amount of financial aid depends upon a family's income, assets, number of dependents, number of children attending an indpendent school, living expenses, taxes, medical expenses, personal indebtedness, and any extraordinary expenses.
-The assets and earning of both parents will be considered in determining financial aid awards.
-Financial aid grants are made on the basis of the availability of funds and are consistent with established guidelines.
+The amount of tuition assistance depends upon a family's income, assets, number of dependents, number of children attending an independent school, living expenses, taxes, medical expenses, personal indebtedness, and any extraordinary expenses.
+The assets and earning of both parents will be considered in determining award amounts.
+Tuition assistance grants are made on the basis of the availability of funds and are consistent with established guidelines.

-Families can apply for financial aid online at: www.sssbynais.org.
+Families can apply for tuition assistance online at: www.sssbynais.org.
 An analysis will be sent directly to Le Jardin.
 Our school code is 4576.

 Copies of the following documents are required along with your online application.